oracle/solaris-userland/components/openssl/README.md

 ### Testing wanboot with new OpenSSL

-With every upgrade of OpenSSL 3.0, it is necessary to make sure wanboot builds and works well with the new bits.
+With every upgrade of OpenSSL, it is necessary to make sure wanboot builds and works well with the new bits.

 Provided you have a freshly built ON and Userland (UL) workspace, you can link wanboot